|Position:||Director of Football Operations|

 Director of football operations Fran Foley joined the Maryland staff with 23 years of football experience at the collegiate and professional levels.
 His experiences also include foundation and development.
 This is the third staff that Maryland head football coach Randy Edsall and Foley have worked on together.

-Foley, who is in his fourth year, handles the day-to-day operation of the Maryland football program.
+Foley, who is in his fifth year, handles the day-to-day operation of the Maryland football program.

 Prior to his arrival in College Park, Foley was a development director with the Baptist Health Foundation of Jacksonville, Fla.
 His main focus was major gift solicitation and special projects that included working with professional athletes and major corporations.